Nurse, golf player and motor mechanic among those convicted for drink-driving in Sussex

 The alleged offences relate to thefts which took place in January 2021 in Eastbourne, Bexhill, St Leonards, Etchingham, Bognor and Littlehampton.

-For more information, including advice on prevention of this crime visit our website here.
+To read more, and for advice on prevention of this crime visit our website here.

 Sussex Police welcome 76 new recruits